jocke1995/BeLuEngine/README.md

 ---
 ## API
 Currently the only API supported is DirectX12.
-In the future I will add support for other API's such as DirectX11 and Vulkan.
+In the future I will add support for other API's such as Vulkan and DirectX 11.

 ---
 ## Feature List